niko-at-chalupa/kheremara-breeze/README.md

 > ## BreezeExtensionAPI
 > `BreezeExtensionAPI` is mostly for extensions, not handlers.
 >
-> **More information on what extensions may use this for in the extensions part**
+> **More information on what extensions may use this for in the extensions section**
 >
 > The plugin's `BreezeExtensionAPI` object can be accessed through `plugin.bea`, and the `bea` parameter of `on_load` in extensions. **Handlers cannot access the plugin’s `BreezeExtensionAPI` object directly**. *This keeps handlers isolated from extension hooks and internal event flows.
+Instead, use BreezeHandlerAPI*
 >
 > *Handlers **do** use `BreezeExtensionAPI` for its `HandlerInput` and `HandlerOutput` `TypedDicts`.*
 >